-2. Linguistic variation and Corpus studies.
-In order to study Basque / Spanish neurobilingualism, an investigation of the structure of Basque is required.
-Basque language is typologically different from its Indoeuropean neighbours, which are better known and studied.
-That is why another of the main objectives is to describe and analyze Basque in its synchronic dimension, especially focusing on its contemporaneous dialectal variations.
-To carry out both experimental and descriptive works a detailed linguistic analysis is required, especially corpus studies of lexical, morphological and syntactic frequencies as well as their environment and the ways of variation.
+3. Linguistic variation.
+Basque is typologically different from its Indoeuropean neighbours, which are better known and studied.
+That is why another main objective of our group is to describe and analyze Basque in its synchronic dimension, focusing on its contemporary dialectal variations.